 This photograph shows the dial in late 1968, after the redecoration earlier that year.
 The time is 2pm solar time, and the date is roughly one month after the autumnal equinox, judged by the shadow of the ball.

-The clunch stone backing had been found to be unreliable as a surface on which to paint the dial, as flaking of the clunch led to complete loss of the painted layer.
-So the clunch was lined with a cement render over the entire area of the dial (but not the moon-table), and the paint applied to the cement.
+The stone backing had been found to be unreliable as a surface on which to paint the dial, as flaking of the stone led to complete loss of the painted layer.
+So the stone was lined with a cement render over the entire area of the dial (but not the moon-table), and the paint applied to the cement.
 No thought was given to the fact that moving the painted pattern closer to the ball on the gnomon ought to have required a complete recalculation of the pattern of the dial, which needed to be reduced in scale by a small amount.
 But this omission was slight in impact compared with a much more serious error, which is obvious when comparing this photograph with the earlier ones: the vertical 12 o’clock line ought properly to align with the virtual intersection of the gnomon line with the plane of the dial’s surface, and does so in earlier versions.
 But in the 1968 version, the vertical 12 o’clock line aligns with the strut holding the gnomon in position: a meaningless position in terms of the dial’s function.
 The result is that the entire dial pattern is painted a few inches too far to the left, and so the dial will always give a solar time which is

 fast compared with actual.